ChennoShen239/25spring/Math 104/Lecture 9.md

 >
 > Ok this one is pretty annoying, it's called 几乎不相交并 in Chinese, and the basic idea is that we add more separation points to the partition $P$

+For a better understanding, the better way is to use the "endpoint" definition. $Q$ is a refinement of $P$ is $P \subset Q$.

 > [!PDF|red] [[Ch9.pdf#page=8&selection=398,0,402,1&color=red|Ch9, p.8]]
 > > Example 2.7.
 Given two partitions, neither one need be a refinement of the other.
 >